Khaldoon Al Mubarak: Personal life

 Al Mubarak is married to Nadia Sehweil.
-The couple first met when they were both in high school, and they have three children.
-Nadia, who is of Palestinian descent, runs a yoga, pilates, and dance studio called Bodytree Studio in Abu Dhabi with her mother.
+The couple first met when they were both in high school.
+They have three children.
+Nadia, who is of Palestinian descent, runs a yoga, pilates and dance studio called Bodytree Studio in Abu Dhabi with her mother.

 In 2007, Al Mubarak was made Commander of the Star of the Order of the Italian Solidarity for supporting the "economic relationship" between Italy and the UAE.
-In 2013, he was made a Commander of the Order of the British Empire (CBE) and received the Grand Gwanghwa Medal, the highest class of the South Korean Order of Diplomatic Service Merit.
+In 2013, he was made an honorary Commander of the Order of the British Empire (CBE) and received the Grand Gwanghwa Medal, the highest class of the South Korean Order of Diplomatic Service Merit.
 Al Mubarak is a recipient of the Asian Business Leadership Forum's (ABLF) Award in 2016.
 He was named as one of the 100 world's most influential and powerful Arabs in 2017 and 2018 by Arabian Business.